TIY-LR-FEE-2015-Fall/gitbook/prework/level2.md

 1. What difficulties do you predict that you will encounter during our course?
 How have you reacted to similar situations in the past?
 How do you plan on reacting to these situations during the class?
 2. Which part of the prework did you like the MOST?
 Which part of the prework did you like the LEAST?
 If you found any of the prework confusing, please explain.

+> Notice that Github uses a note taking language called Markdown that compiles into HTML (it's actually the same format I use to make this Gitbook too).
+> You should read up on these two articles from [Team Treehouse](http://blog.teamtreehouse.com/explaining-markdown) and [Github](https://guides.github.com/features/mastering-markdown/) and use some markdown formatting in your issue.